-\item Still, the \ali\ of our stellar sample lie systematically below both the meteoritic value and A(Li)$_{\rm max}$ values of younger \textit{Gaia}-ESO iDR6 open clusters, where undepleted Li abundances have been estimated \citep{Romano2021}.
+\item Still, the \ali\ of our stellar sample lies systematically below both the meteoritic value and A(Li)$_{\rm max}$ values of younger \textit{Gaia}-ESO iDR6 open clusters, where undepleted A(Li)s are estimated \citep{Romano2021}.
 This discrepancy arises because our field stars are predominantly older than 1-2 Gyr, whereas the \textit{Gaia}-ESO clusters with undepleted Li either contain younger stars ($<$1 Gyr) or host stars hot enough to preserve their original Li \citep[see][their Table 2]{Romano2021}.
-This is a strong evidence that all stars in the current sample have suffered Li depletion to some extent.
+This is strong evidence that all the stars in the current sample suffered Li depletion to some extent.

 \item We provide an assessment of the seven stars with missing Li measurements.
 Their main features are consistent with a drastic Li depletion, which would explain why it has not been measured in their atmospheres.
-These stars are also on the cooler side of the sample, with \teff $\leq 5839$ K which is way below the unmodified Li threshold for their metallicity \citep[$\sim$ 6800-6900 K,][]{Romano2021}.
+These stars are also on the cooler side of the sample, with \teff $\leq 5839$ K, which is way below the unmodified Li threshold for their metallicity \citep[$\sim$ 6800-6900 K,][]{Romano2021}.

 \item Our survival analysis suggests that \ali\ variations across the stellar population may be shaped by three interconnected physical regimes: a temperature-dependent survival threshold, metallicity-driven depletion efficiency, and age-triggered mixing.
 This tripartite structure tentatively explains both the bulk of the \ali\ distribution and its outliers: from metal-poor stars showing slightly enhanced Li preservation to metal-rich stars exhibiting more rapid depletion.
 While kinematics appear to play a negligible role in our models, implying predominantly local stellar processes, we caution that minor residual uncertainties (such as small imperfections in NLTE corrections or potential past rotational history effects) could contribute to residual scatter.
 These findings broadly align with theoretical frameworks of Li evolution in stars \citep[e.g.][]{SomersPinsonneault2015}, though we emphasise that our statistical approach complements rather than supersedes existing physical models.